0

 Common Myth 3: All garden sheds and log cabins are the same

-Garden buildings are also available in many different sizes and designs, so you are sure to easily find one that fits your needs, budget and preferences on appearance.
+Garden buildings are available in many different sizes and designs, so you are sure to easily find one that fits your needs, budget and preferences on appearance.
 You can opt for the traditional chalet look with an apex roof, or go for something a bit more contemporary looking with a flat or pent roof.
 Corner buildings, as the name suggests, are designed to fit snugly into the corner of the garden.
 They will also vary in wall, floor and roof thicknesses, with some having the option to add insulation as well.

 Common Myths about Wooden Garden Buildings - Dunster House Terminator Pent Roof Log Cabin